• Home

 1. Place the cookies into a food processor or blender and whizz until you get small crumbs.
 Or you can put the cookies in a freezer bag and bash them till you get crumbs.
 Tip these into a mixing bowl.

-2. Melt the butter in a microwave and pour this over the crushed cookies.
+2. Melt the butter in a microwave and pour this over the crushed ginger cookies.
 Mix these together until combined.

 3. Press the mix into a lined tin (see tips), using the back of a spoon or measuring cup to help firmly press down.
 Put this in the fridge or freezer while making the cheesecake filling.